niklasramo/redux-create-state/README.md

 * **insert** &nbsp;&mdash;&nbsp; *array*
   * Optional.
   * You can provide any number of insert operations which will be applied to the new state.
 These operations do not mutate the current state object.
-  * An insert operation defined with an array of two items.
-The first item is the value's path and the second item is the value that should be set to the provided path.
-The path is just a string where each path step (object key) is separated with a dot (.).
-You can also use an array index as path step by prefixing the key with octothorpe (#).
+  * A single insert operation is defined with an array consisting of two items.
+The first item is the inserted value's path and the second item is the actual value.
+The path is just a string where each path step (object key) is separated with a dot (e.g. 'foo.bar.baz').
+You can also use an array index as path step by prefixing the key with octothorpe (e.g. 'items.#1').
+  * If the insert path does not exist it will be created.
+Every existing step in the path will be cloned.
-  * If the insert operation's value is a function it will be called and it's return value will be set as the path's value.
+  * If the insert operation's value is a function it will be called and it's return value will be set as the insert path's value.
 The function receives the current value (already cloned if object or array) as it's first argument and the parent object/array as it's second argument (also already cloned).

 **Returns** &nbsp;&mdash;&nbsp; *array / object*